aleksgaisov/binance-stepper-bot/README.md

 The 'binance-stepper-bot' is a **trading automation program** for [Binance Exchange](https://www.binance.com/en) written in Python.

-It is designed to be robust and reliable, so it only utilizes usual Sell and Buy limit orders, each following trade is placed based on the pre-generated array of prices and has only two orders out on the market at the same time.
+It is designed to be robust and reliable, so it only utilizes usual _SELL_ and _BUY_ limit orders, each following trade is placed based on the pre-generated array of prices and has only two orders out on the market at the same time.

-Program is capable of sending you a daily/weekly/monthly reports with the number of completed trades and estimated profit.
+Program is capable of sending you daily/weekly/monthly reports with the number of completed trades and estimated profit.
 It also saves each and every order it places on the market, thus creating monthly trading history.

 ## Setting up